-The effects of celecoxib on renal function were reviewed in a meta-analysis of manufacturer's data; the overall incidence was similar to that of nonselective NSAIDs.
-47 In the CLASS trial, there was one fewer episode of edema, hypertension, or increased creatinine for every 62 patients treated with celecoxib instead of ibuprofen 800mg tid or diclofenac 75 bid.
+The effects of celecoxib on renal function were reviewed in a meta-analysis of manufacturer's data; the overall incidence was similar to that of nonselective NSAIDs.61 In the CLASS trial, there was one fewer episode of edema, hypertension, or increased creatinine for every 62 patients treated with celecoxib instead of ibuprofen 800mg tid or diclofenac 75 bid.
 Data on renal events of rofecoxib are less well-reported, there were no differences in the studies that reported these events, but many studies did not report them.
-As discussed earlier, one head-to-head trial found higher rates of these complications with rofecoxib than with celecoxib.
-92
+As discussed earlier, one head-to-head trial found higher rates of these complications with rofecoxib than with celecoxib.44

 There is some evidence that meloxicam (7.5mg or 15mg) is better tolerated than nonselective NSAIDs.
 The meta-analysis of meloxicam studies mentioned earlier found lower rates of any gastrointestinal event, dyspepsia, and withdrawals due to GI events compared with NSAIDs, but as mentioned before it included some inadequately blinded studies; only blinded studies are reliable for assessing withdrawals and attributing the cause of adverse events.
+The double-blind trial of meloxicam 7.5, 15 and 22.5 mg and diclofenac 75 mg bid mentioned earlier109 found no significant differences between the treatments in rates of withdrawals due to adverse events or in incidence of overall and gastrointestinal tolerability.
 In the nabumetone meta-analysis, the incidence of GI adverse events was significantly different (25.3% vs. 28.2%, p=.007), corresponding to about 1 fewer event for every 34 patients treated with nabumetone.